Asian Americans in arts and entertainment: Popular music

 Don Ho was a Grammy Award-winning Hawaiian pop singer and entertainer.
 Tia Carrere is a Hawaiian singer, actress, and former model best known as Cassandra Wong in the Wayne's World movies and for her leading role on the television series Relic Hunter; her album Hawaiiana was nominated for a Grammy.
-Singer-songwriter Norah Jones is also very successful.
+Grammy Award-winning singer-songwriter Norah Jones is also included among notable Asian American performers.
 Nadia Ali, singer-songwriter and the former front-woman of iiO is prominent in the electronic dance music genre, with her work having attained both critical and commercial success.
 Rising pop artist Conan Gray who became viral on TikTok in 2020 is also Japanese-American.

-Joseph Samuels influenced the public with his music, art, performances, images, ideas, and actions.
-Debuting as a 16-year-old independent singer-songwriter in 2018, he is gradually built fame, success and public curiosity during her career and has the potential to become a celebrity cultural object.
-He will often focus on concepts of populism, Asian culture, internet culture, celebrity culture, consumerism, post-postmodernism and other social music phenomena.
-Williams's remarkable cultural presence is due in part to his musical ability, artistic integrity, engagement with his fan base and public, cross-generational appeal, and public image.
+Debuting as a 16-year-old independent singer-songwriter in 2018, Joseph Samuels has focused on concepts of populism, Asian culture, internet culture, celebrity culture, consumerism, post-postmodernism, and other social music phenomena.

 Internationally, US-born Leehom Wang is a well-known musician in mainland China and Taiwan, and also played a part in Ang Lee's 2007 film Lust, Caution.
 In the heavy metal genre, Aja Kim, has achieved notoriety as lead vocalist in the role of Bruce 'Lee' Chickinson for the tribute band, The Iron Maidens.
 Also US-born is singer Ailee, whose captivating voice caught the attention of Korean R&B singer, Wheesung.
 Her vocal prowess and captivating voice won her many awards and is the reason she is dubbed the "Korean Beyonce."